farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane under **Admin centers**, select **Security**.
 This opens the Microsoft 365 Defender portal in a new tab.

-3. In the **Microsoft 365 Defender** portal, scroll down and select **Permissions** in the left-hand navigation pane.
+3. In the **Microsoft 365 Defender** portal, scroll down towards the bottom of the left-hand navigation pane and select **Permissions**.

 4. In the **Permissions** page, the roles are displayed under two groups - **Azure AD** and **Email & collaboration roles**.
 Under the **Email & collaboration roles** group, select **Roles**.

 5. On the **Permissions > Permissions** page, select the check box to the left of the **Organization Management** role.

-6. On the **Organization Management** pane that appears, scroll down to the **Members** section and select **Edit**.
+6. On the **Organization Management** pane that appears, scroll down to the bottom of the pane, and in the **Members** section, select **Edit**.

 7. On the **Editing Choose members** page, it displays a message indicating **The list is currently empty.** Select **Choose members** that appears below this message.

 8. On the **Choose members** page, select the **+Add** button.

-9. On the **Choose members** list, select **Holly Dickson** and **Lynne Robbins** and then select the **Add** button.
+9. On the **Choose members** list, select **Lynne Robbins** and **Holly Dickson** and then select the **Add** button. <br/>

 	**Note:** It may take several minutes for Holly and Lynne's accounts to appear in the list of active users.
 If their names do not immediately appear, then select the Search icon (the magnifying glass icon) to the right of the Search field to refresh the list of users.
 Continue to select the Search icon every few minutes until their names finally appear.

 10. On the **Choose members** page, select the **Done** button.